title: Lost & Found (Dubrovnik and Chicago issues)

 A travel zine done in two parts.
 Part 1 is from Laura’s perspective through her journal notations, and Part 2 is through Tom’s sketchbook.
 I quite liked the format as it allows you to experience the same trip twice through different perspectives without feeling repetitive.

 Oh!
-And they always end the issue with a very informative summary that lists their place of stay, their relevant activities and restaurants, and the prices they paid—all of which are appreciated by conscientious travelers like me, who like to compare prices and know what other people have enjoyed in preparation for a trip to the same place.
+And they always end the issue with a very informative summary that lists their place of stay, their relevant activities and restaurants, and the prices they paid—all of which will be appreciated by savvy and practical travelers who like to compare prices and know what other people have enjoyed in preparation for a trip to the same place.

 sipping: Twining’s Irish Breakfast